procrustesss/devicehive-javascript/README.md

 to interface with devices connected to it.
 Leave communications to [DeviceHive] and focus on actual product and innovation.

-JavaScript framework is a simple wrapper around [DeviceHive RESTful protocol](http://www.devicehive.com/restful) that includes a set of methods to access corresponding [DeviceHive] resources.
+JavaScript framework is a wrapper around [DeviceHive RESTful protocol](http://www.devicehive.com/restful) that includes a set of methods to access corresponding [DeviceHive] resources.

 #Components